jeffreykegler/Marpa--R2/UPDATES.md

 and requires the creation of a completely new version.

 Marpa is now "stable", and new features are not added to it.
-New versions are released only when they benefit current users.
+New versions are released only when they benefit users of the current functionality in a major way.
-In effect, this means new versions occur only when a serious bug is discovered.
+New versions usually occur only when a serious bug is discovered.

+## Bugs

-## Integer arguments of lexeme_complete() and resume() sometimes ignored
+### Integer arguments of lexeme_complete() and resume() sometimes ignored

 In Perl 5.18 and higher, the integer arguments of
 $recce->lexeme_complete() and $recce->resume() may be ignored if Perl